rsn870/rank_and_bias_gen/consistency_models/README.md

 - [x] Junhss Link :
 - [ ] OpenAI (official) Link :

 Both Kinyugo and Junhss use Hugging Face's UNet2D Model from the diffusers library.
-Adding rank computation functions separately in utils.py We use the formula pf computing the Grammian Matrix and then calculate the effective rank using that as per [this excellent work here](https://minyoungg.github.io/overparam/resources/overparam-v3.pdf).
+Adding rank computation functions separately in utils.py We use the formula of computing the Grammian Matrix and then calculate the effective rank using that as per [this excellent work here](https://minyoungg.github.io/overparam/resources/overparam-v3.pdf).
 Please use this after features have been extracted using given forward hook implementations.
 For clone of simo feature extraction has been directly added to the core U-NET class.